 Mother Allen accepted Christ as her personal Savior at the precocious age of twelve in the Church of God in Christ in Lloyd, Florida.
 In 1946, she moved to Harrisburg, PA., where she met and married the late Brother George Allen.
-They proudly parented three children, Barbara Allen-Jackson, George E. Allen, Jr. and William S. Allen.
+They proudly parented three children, Barbara Allen-Jackson, George E. Allen, Jr., and William S. Allen.
 She joined Mt.
 Zion Church of God in Christ under the leadership of Elder Caesar Bennett.
 She has faithfully served at Mt.
 Zion for over 65 years.
 Today, she supports and works diligently under the leadership of Pastor Reginald Frison.
 Mother Allen is obedient to the voice of God.
-Her anointing and gift of discernment has impacted many lives.
+Her anointing and gift of discernment have impacted many lives.

 Mother Allen was appointed and served for 10 years as the Administrative Assistant to the late District Missionary Mother Emma Parker in the Harrisburg District.
-In August 1996, after Mother Parker transitioned this life, Mother Allen was appointed as the District Missionary.
-Her exceptional reputation of being faithful and steadfast afforded her the appoint to the position of secretary for the Women’s Department under the leadership of our Sainted Mother Leonora James.
+In August 1996, after Mother Parker transitioned into this life, Mother Allen was appointed as the District Missionary.
+Her exceptional reputation of being faithful and steadfast afforded her the appointment to the position of secretary for the Women’s Department under the leadership of our Sainted Mother Leonora James.
 She served as the secretary for 27 years.

-In April 2003, the late Bishop Benjamin J. Ravenel, Sr., the Jurisdictional Prelate of the Pennsylvania Commonwealth Ecclesiastical Jurisdiction appointed Mother Allen and Mother Thelma E. Bady as Regional Assistant Supervisor’s.
-Mother Allen’s region covered Harrisburg, Reading, Lancaster, Coatesville and the surrounding areas.
+In April 2003, the late Bishop Benjamin J. Ravenel, Sr., the Jurisdictional Prelate of the Pennsylvania Commonwealth Ecclesiastical Jurisdiction appointed Mother Allen and Mother Thelma E. Bady as Regional Assistant Supervisors.
+Mother Allen’s region covered Harrisburg, Reading, Lancaster, Coatesville, and the surrounding areas.
 In April 2007, this Saintly Mother was appointed to the position of Supervisor of Women for the Jurisdiction by the Late Bishop Benjamin Ravenel.
 In November 2007, at the 100th Annual Holy Convocation of the Church of God In Christ, in Memphis, Tennessee, Mother Katie S. Allen was officially installed as Jurisdictional Supervisor of Women of the Pennsylvania Commonwealth Ecclesiastical Jurisdiction by Mother Willie Mae Rivers, the General Supervisor of Women Emeritus.